Amyloid Protein Biochemist Project Scientist – Glabe Lab

 Candidate demonstrates significant, original, and creative contribution to a research or creative program or project, demonstrates professional competency and activity, performing university and public service is encouraged.

-Qualified candidates should submit their curriculum vitae, a cover letter, and the names and contact information of three references to the following on-line recruitment URL:
+Qualified candidates should submit their curriculum vitae, a cover letter, and the names and contact information of three references.

 Accepting all applicants.